OSGeo/gdal/gdal/doc/source/development/rfc/rfc9_maintainer.rst

 -  The maintainer should be used to take care of work that no one else is willing and able to do (ie. fill the holes, rather than displacing volunteers)
--  Try to avoid tieing up the maintainer on one big task for many weeks unless directed by the PSC.
+-  Try to avoid tying up the maintainer on one big task for many weeks unless directed by the PSC.
 -  The maintainer should not be directed to do work for which someone else is getting paid.